 Do old dogs get dementia?

-Yes, older dogs do develop signs of what we would refer to dementia.
+Yes, older dogs do develop signs of what we would refer to as dementia.
 This is known as Cognitive Dysfunction Syndrome (CDS).
 This is the name dog behaviorists have given to the severe mental decline that happens in many dogs as they get up into their geriatric years.

-Signs of CDS are things like disorientation, restlessness and increased agitation.
+Signs of CDS are things like disorientation, restlessness, and increased agitation.
 Other signs and symptoms of Cognitive Dysfunction Syndrome can include –

 - Aimless wandering around the house